 Ford says he can't see mask mandates lifting anytime soon

-Ford was speaking with Belleville radio station Tuesday and was asked about his recently announced plan to start easing COVID-19 restrictions.
+Ford was speaking with Belleville radio station CJBQ today and was asked about his recently announced plan to start easing COVID-19 restrictions.

 The premier said he can't stand shutdowns and wants to get back to normal, but wants to do it properly and cautiously, which is why there will be at least 21 days between each reopening phase.